-In today’s internet-savvy business environment, more professionals are turning to the internet to help them choose a new product or service provider for their company.
-In fact, according to Google, 90% of B2B researchers go online to research business purchases.
-For B2B companies, this means that having an effective B2B search engine optimization strategy and understanding the subtleties between B2B and B2C digital marketing are more important now than ever.
+In today’s digital business environment, more professionals are turning to the internet to help them choose a new product or service provider for their company.
+In fact, according to Google, 90 percent of B2B researchers go online to explore business purchase options.
+For B2B companies, this means having an effective B2B SEO strategy and understanding the subtle difference between B2B and B2C digital marketing is more important now than ever.

-From target audiences to keyword strategy, there are some major differences that should be taken into account when discussing Business to Consumer (B2C) versus Business to Business (B2B) website optimization.
-If you’re looking to explore these differences, increase the ROI from your digital marketing efforts and understand your target audience better, you’ve come to the right place!
+From target audiences to keyword strategy, there are some major differences that should be considered when discussing Business to Consumer (B2C) versus Business to Business (B2B) search engine marketing.
+If your organization is looking to explore these distinctions, increase the ROI of current digital marketing efforts, and better understand your target audience, you’ve come to the right place!

 When it comes to digital marketing, B2C vs B2B search engine optimization practices are two entirely different worlds.
-Without a well thought out strategy based on the clientele you’re looking to reach, you may find that your online marketing successes are few and far between.
-In order to effectively generate leads and conversions, you must consider your audience, the keywords they use to find your business, the content they need to make a buying decision, and the overall goal of the searchers.
+Without a well-researched B2B SEO strategy, you may find that your online marketing successes are few and far between.
+In order to effectively generate leads and convert them into buyers, you must consider your target audience, the keywords they regularly use, and the content they require to make a purchase decision.

-We will discuss each of these aspects in detail throughout this article; however, the first differences to consider are the goals of B2B vs B2C digital marketing efforts.
+The first differences to consider are the goals of B2C vs. B2B search engine marketing strategies.
 While the goal for both is to generate a sale, in B2C this is often done within a single visit whereas most B2B products and services are not typically bought online after a single look through of a seller’s website.
 Additionally, the cost of a B2C sale is, on average, much lower than that of a B2B one.

-Instead of an immediate online conversion or sale, B2B digital marketing efforts only just begin when your company is found at the top of search queries on targeted keywords.
-After this initial discovery, ongoing website optimization and SEO practices are needed to ensure that your company has the right content marketing strategies in place for further consideration during the businesses’ buying cycle.
+Instead of an immediate online conversion or sale, B2B search engine marketing efforts begin when your company is found at the top of search queries on targeted keywords.
+After this initial discovery, ongoing website optimization and SEO practices are needed to ensure that your company has the right content marketing tactics in place for further consideration during the businesses’ purchase cycle.

-When it comes to digital marketing, knowing your audience is of utmost importance.
-Careful consideration of the differences between the people and processes involved will help ensure that your digital marketing efforts will be effective and generate a positive ROI.
-There are many differences in the target audience for B2C vs B2B advertising that should be considered:
+When it comes to search engine marketing, knowing your audience is of the utmost importance.
+Careful consideration of the differences between the people and the processes involved will ensure your search engine marketing efforts are effective and generate a positive ROI.

-When it comes to B2C digital marketing, efforts are typically focused on individual consumers who don’t always know what they want.
+When it comes to B2C search engine marketing, efforts are typically focused on individual consumers who don’t always know what they want.
 Sometimes, it’s just a matter of making them aware of the product or service you offer in a way that grabs their attention; and in most cases the flashier your website and content the better.
 Once the consumer sees this, all they have to do is decide, “yes I want that product/service”, or “no, I don’t want that product/service”.
-Because of this simple decision the typical B2C sales cycle lasts just 10-20 minutes from the time a consumer conducts a search to when they buy a product or service.
+Due to the simplicity of this purchase decision, the typical B2C sales cycle lasts just 10-20 minutes from the time a consumer conducts a search, does some pricing research, to when they buy a product or service.

 Contrastingly, the B2B sales cycle may last months or even years as several layers of decision makers research and evaluate all the pros and cons of your company and the product or service you offer.
-This creates a longer sales process as your products and services have to be presented and scrutinized by multiple people before a final decision can be made about a purchase.
+This creates a longer sales cycle as your products and services have to be presented and scrutinized by multiple people before a final purchase decision can be made.

-It is also important to realize that although a single person may be making the decision to purchase your business’s product or service, they will be influenced by multiple parties during the research, evaluation, and purchasing phases.
+It is also important to realize that although a single person may make the final decision to purchase your organization’s product or service, these individuals are influenced by multiple parties during the research, evaluation, and conversion phases.
 Although this one person may have spent weeks researching, a VP or Director of Operations spending only 10 minutes on Google can raise enough questions about how the product meets operations specs, ROI, and financial matters to dramatically alter the purchase decision.

 Therefore, it is important to always consider these different influencers in the B2B sales funnel and the keywords that each individual will use to research your product or service.

-A good keyword strategy is the cornerstone to effective digital marketing efforts.
+A good keyword strategy is a cornerstone of effective B2B search engine marketing tactics.
 B2C companies primarily rely on brand-name searches and variations in the generic terms of the items or services they sell to reach prospective customers.
-However, B2B clients generally know what they are looking for and will use increasingly complex keywords and queries to research and evaluate your product or service.
+However, B2B enterprises generally know exactly what they are looking for and will use increasingly complex, long-tail keywords and queries to research and evaluate available products or services.

-Since the B2B buying cycle can be significantly longer, there will be different keywords and topics searched during each stage of the buying cycle.
+Since the B2B buying cycle is significantly longer than the B2C one, there are different keywords and topics searched during each stage of the buying cycle.
 During the research phase, businesses may use generic search terms for your product or service to establish a shortlist of potential providers that they will then evaluate and choose from.
-Once they reach the evaluation phase, potential clients are most likely to use search queries focused on efficiency, performance and maintenance to determine how your product or service best meets their business’s’ current needs.
-Plus, since you are targeting multiple individuals focused on different aspects of your product (e.g. operations and efficiency vs product ROI and finances) you can see that Business to Business keyword strategy grows exponentially.
+Once they reach the evaluation phase, potential clients are most likely to use search queries focused on efficiency, performance, and maintenance to determine how your product or service best meets their business’s’ current needs.
+Plus, since you are targeting multiple individuals focused on different aspects of your product (e.g. operations and efficiency vs product ROI and finances) you can see that B2B keyword strategy grows exponentially.

-Once a prospective client reaches your site, it is important to create content that will help a consumer reach a decision during the buying process.
-For Business to Consumer marketing, creating effective landing pages with content that is catchy and appeals to the masses is more likely to be successful in generating a sale.
-Contrastingly, in the realm of B2B content marketing, it is important that your content speaks to a specific group, level of interest in your product or service, and builds confidence in your company.
+Before a prospective client reaches your site, it is important to create content that will help them reach a decision during the purchase process.
+For B2C marketing, creating enticing landing pages with catchy content that appeals to the masses is more likely to be successful in generating sales.
+Contrastingly, in the realm of B2B content marketing, it is important that your content is more detailed and speaks to a specific audience while also developing trust in your business.

-When it comes to B2B digital marketing, your buyers already know what they want.
-Therefore, your job is to make your product or service seem more appealing and useful to their specific needs than a competitor’s.
-Along the buying cycle, a prospective client is conducting extensive research, so it’s important to focus on your service’s unique selling point or why your product is better or easier to use.
-Throughout the site it is important to emphasize these selling propositions and use a persuasive and authoritative tone that establishes trust in your company and product.
+When it comes to B2B digital marketing, your potential clients already know what they want.
+Therefore, your job is to make your product or service seem more cost-effective, reliable and better than a competitor’s.
+Along the buying cycle, a prospective client is conducting extensive research, so it’s important to focus on your unique selling point or why your product is better or easier to use.
+Throughout the site, it is important to emphasize these selling propositions and use a persuasive and authoritative tone that establishes trust in your company and product.

 Landing pages and linking should build credibility and put you in the “consideration set” for a final choice.
-In the world of B2B, building credibility with potential clients through testimonials and reviews is extremely necessary.
-With a limited client pool comprised of other companies, having great relationships and testimonials from previous clients will help give you an edge over the competition.
+In the world of B2B, building credibility with potential clients through testimonials and reviews is vital.
+With a limited client pool comprised of other companies, having outstanding relationships that are reflected in testimonials from clients gives you an edge over the competition.
 Providing product data is equally important, and the more you can provide the better.
-Including a product or service portfolio and white papers will all help you establish your company as an expert in the industry.
+Including a product or service portfolio along with white papers allows you to establish your company as an industry expert.

 Want to learn how to leverage effective B2B or B2C digital marketing for your business?
-Whether you’re targeting consumers or other businesses, we offer B2B SEO consulting and services to help you structure and implement an effective digital marketing plan and create a strategy that works best for your company.
-The experts at Get YOU Found in Greensboro, North Carolina can help you navigate the subtleties of digital marketing and develop a strategy that’s designed specifically for your company’s goals – Contact us today to get more information and get started down a path of digital marketing success!
+Whether you’re targeting consumers or other businesses, we offer B2C SEO consulting and B2B SEO consulting and services to help you structure and implement an effective search engine marketing plan and create a strategy that works best for your company.
+The experts at Get YOU Found can help you navigate the subtleties of digital marketing and develop a strategy that’s designed specifically for your company’s goals – Contact us today to get more information and get started down a path of digital marketing success!